kozmoz/HTML5ProfileImageUploader/README.md

 Drag 'n drop your photo (and leave the technical details to us)

 HTML5 photo upload is a jQuery plugin to crop, scale and upload an image.
-It croppes the selected image at the predefined resolution and scales it down to fit automatically.
-For efficiency, cropping and scaling is performed at the client side in the browser.
+It croppes the dropped or selected image at the predefined resolution and scales it down to fit automatically.
+For efficiency, cropping and scaling is performed on the browser side.
 The resulting image is uploaded to the server through an asynchronous call.
-It exploits all of HTML5's possibilities, available in every modern browser.
+This plugin exploits all of HTML5's possibilities, available in every modern browser.

 Files are automatically uploaded as soon as they are added, no files are stored on the server.